Mynster9361/Self-Service-Frontend-Azure-Automation/README.md

 ````

 ## 🚀 Features
+- Light and Dark mode - Default is Light
 - Publish some of your powershell runbooks as selfservices for easy to use front-end for your users.
 - Users can only run the self services they have permission to.
 - Users can only see their own previous jobs run.